blendbyte/.github/profile/README.md

 **Nova forks**
 A stack of Laravel Nova packages kept working on current Laravel and PHP versions after their original authors moved on.

+## About sponsoring us

+We get asked occasionally about GitHub Sponsors or similar.
+Short answer: please don't.
+This org *is* our sponsorship.
+The repos here are our commercial business giving back to the ecosystem we build on, and we'd rather keep it that way than add another funnel.
+The full list of what we publish lives on [our product page](https://www.blendbyte.com/products).

+The best way to support the work is to become a customer.
+If you need managed hosting, cloud infrastructure, or a team to build something custom, say hi at [hello@blendbyte.com](mailto:hello@blendbyte.com).
+Every new customer is another reason these repos keep getting updates.

 ## Working with us

 Issues and PRs get read.
 Good ones get merged fast.
 Drop a minimal repro in your bug reports and we'll take a look.